jega1312/verbalify/README.md

 ## 💡 About The Project

-Verbalify is a **fictional language learning product SaaS microsite** designed to mirror the quality and structure of real-world product marketing sites.
+Verbalify is a **fictional AI language learning platform SaaS marketing website** designed to mirror the quality and structure of real-world product marketing sites.
 The project showcases a complete multi-page experience with seamless navigation, scroll-triggered animations, and responsive design across all device sizes.

 **Brand Identity:**